The best destinations to visit from the UK this November

-So, whether you prefer to soak up the sun in the Middle East, catch the beginning of Europe’s Christmas market season or to set off for an exotic adventure in Southeast Asia, here are the TK destinations you should consider visiting in November.
+So, whether you prefer to soak up the sun in the Middle East, catch the beginning of Europe’s Christmas market season or set off for an exotic adventure in Southeast Asia, here are some destinations you should consider visiting in November.

 Prague, Czech Republic

-EasyJet’s new route between London Luton Airport (LTN) and Prague (PRG) starts on Oct.
-28, making Luton the fifth London airport to offer a nonstop flight connecting the Czech capital — and just in time for Prague’s famed Christmas markets, which begin to open in late November (most start on Nov.
-30, but the market in Peace Square begins Nov.
-20).
+There are plenty of flights out of London airport to offer a nonstop flight connecting the Czech capital, just in time for Prague’s famed Christmas markets, which begin to open in late November (most start on 30 November, but the market in Peace Square begins 20 November).
 You can also fly here from other U.K. hubs including London City (LCY), Gatwick (LGW), Heathrow (LHR), Stansted (STN), Manchester (MAN), Bristol (BRS) and Liverpool (LPL) on airlines like Wizz Air, Ryanair, Jet2 and British Airways.

-Foodies and wine lovers should visit on Nov.
-11, or St. Martin’s Day, when locals celebrate the harvest by drinking Czech wine and eating roast goose.
+Foodies and wine lovers should visit on 11 November St. Martin’s Day, when locals celebrate the harvest by drinking Czech wine and eating roast goose.
 You can sample wine at many of the bars and restaurants in the city, but Prague’s botanical garden, home to St. Klára Vineyard, is an especially picturesque place to taste wine, especially surrounded by autumn foliage.
 After, head down to the Vltava riverbank to join more lively wine-and-cuisine-fueled celebrations.

-Travelers looking for a more cultural experience should visit on Nov.
-17, the country’s Struggle for Freedom and Democracy Day.
-The city puts on free concerts in honor of the occasion, and museums typically have interesting historical exhibitions (some, like the National Museum, have free entrance on this day, too).
+Travellers looking for a more cultural experience should visit on 17 November, the country’s Struggle for Freedom and Democracy Day.
+The city puts on free concerts in honour of the occasion, and museums typically have interesting historical exhibitions (some, like the National Museum, have free entrance on this day, too).

 Visiting the Red Sea certainly isn’t new to British travellers, who have been jetting off to enjoy Sharm el-Sheikh’s warm sunshine and famed nightlife for years.
-But thanks to new routes from Bristol and Manchester to Hurgada (HRG) launching Oct.
-30 on EasyJet, you may want to rethink your Egyptian getaway and visit Hurgada instead.
+But you may want to rethink your Egyptian getaway and visit Hurgada instead.

-It’s also the perfect time to stay at the beachfront Hilton Hurgada, which recently completed the first portion of its room renovations to make them brighter, more colorful and more comfortable for guests.
-The second round of renovations won’t start until Dec.
-1, meaning if you visit in November, neither your sunbathing nor your sleeping will be disturbed by construction.
-And if you’re lucky, you’ll score an already-refreshed room.
-November rates start at just £38, or 5,000 Hilton points per night.
+It’s also the perfect time to stay at the beachfront Hilton Hurgada Plaza, which has completed room renovations that make them brighter, more colourful and more comfortable for guests.
+If you’re lucky, you’ll score an already-refreshed room.
+November rates start at just £80, or 20,000 Hilton points per night.

 Divers should plan to enjoy all the underwater delights the Red Sea has to offer: hundreds of types of coral, several shipwrecks and thousands of fish species.
 Approximately 10% of these underwater species exist nowhere else on Earth.

-Thanks to Egypt’s sunny, warm winters, the Red Sea rarely falls below 70 degrees Fahrenheit (21 degrees Celsius) in November, so you’ll be warm and comfortable during your diving and snorkeling adventures.
+Thanks to Egypt’s sunny, warm winters, the Red Sea rarely falls below 21 degrees Celsius in November, so you’ll be warm and comfortable during your diving and snorkelling adventures.
 If you can’t make it this November, you still have time.
 Although many of the world’s reefs are suffering from bleaching and rising sea temperatures, the coral and species in the Red Sea seem to be more resilient to climate change.

 This desert enclave is a dream for travellers of all stripes — foodies, hikers and anyone wanting a warm, sunshine-filled November holiday with virtually no chance of rain.
 Though Scottsdale is the more popular choice for a luxury resort escape, Tucson has a quirky, small-town vibe with Native American and Chicano cultural influences.
 This means you can relax to an outdoor country-music concert in a public square or spend the afternoon exploring the colonial Spanish San Xavier del Bac Mission on the grounds of the San Xavier Indian Reservation in the Tohono O’odham Nation.

-For an unusual experience, Nov.
-2 is the day of the All Souls Procession: a parade of elaborate costumes accompanied by music, drumming and a grand fire ceremony honoring the dead.
+For an unusual experience, 2 November is the day of the All Souls Procession: a parade of elaborate costumes accompanied by music, drumming and a grand fire ceremony honouring the dead.

-The new St. Regis Venice is finally open, and it’s an opulent escape for any traveller willing to splurge.
-Some of the 129 guest rooms and 40 suites feature balconies overlooking the Grand Canal, and the charming outdoor garden is a great place for guests to admire the city’s art and architecture reflected in the water.
-November rates start at £350, or 70,000 Marriott points per night.
+The St. Regis Venice is an opulent escape for any traveller willing to splurge.
+Some of the 129 guest rooms and 40 suites feature balconies overlooking the Grand Canal, and a charming outdoor garden is a great place for guests to admire the city’s art and architecture reflected in the water.
+November rates start at £561, or 170,000 Marriott points per night.

 Visiting in November is also a solid plan if you want to avoid the hordes of photo-hungry tourists that swarm the city in the summer months.
 Although the weather can get chilly and rainy, that’s all the more reason to snuggle up close to your loved one during a romantic gondola tour.